It’s been a while since we reached out to our community with news, and here’s why. Within the past 3 months, we have:

 6. Presented Ubuntu Tribe vision at the World Economic Forum 2020:

 Our team members have been actively participating in the WEF for many years.
 No surprise they’ve developed a wide network of global leaders that are perfect supporters for Ubuntu Tribe’s vision.
 That’s why we organized a 1,000+ attendees event at WEF 2020, Davos Africa Night, where we officially presented the Ubuntu Tribe project to dozens of politicians including African state leaders, C-suite executives, world-class impact entrepreneurs, etc. As a result, the feedback we received surpassed our expectations and fueled us with even more energy and devotion to what we do.
 We also built many brilliant connections that are already helping us bring Ubuntu vision to life.
-We’ll release a blog post on this event soon so stay tuned!
+By the way, here is our blog post where you can read more about this event.
+We hope you’ll enjoy it!

 Due to all mentioned above, we have been so busy we haven’t even had time to share all this amazing news with you.
 But starting from today, it’s going to change.